chain4energy/c4e-docs/validatorsGuide/modules/cfedistributor.md

 ### State Sum Balance Check Invariant

 Invariant validates module state.
 Checks sum of all coins states of one denom of all destinations is always integer value and is equal to cfedistributor module account balance

 ## Genesis validations

+[//]: # (TODO)